Right On Cue, Newly-Single Megan Fox Appears In Machine Gun Kelly's Music Video

 However, the music video paints a different picture.
 In it, Fox plays a conniving lover who binds and gags Baker and lip-syncs his song, drags him around the house, and kisses him through the duct tape on his lips.
 It ends with Fox killing Baker by electrocuting him in a bathtub.

-The press release for the video is sure to emphasize that the two are portraying a "fictional romance," but it sure is funny timing to have it come out after romance rumors started flying and Fox is newly-single.
-Plus, Baker has somewhat of a reputation for showing up with women we'd least expect, like BFF Pete Davidson's ex Kate Beckinsale — although she later seemed to dispute those rumors.
+The press release for the video is sure to emphasise that the two are portraying a "fictional romance," but it sure is funny timing to have it come out after romance rumours started flying and Fox is newly-single.
+Plus, Baker has somewhat of a reputation for showing up with women we'd least expect, like BFF Pete Davidson's ex Kate Beckinsale — although she later seemed to dispute those rumours.

 I will say one thing: This are-they, aren't-they relationship did result in me watch my first ever Machine Gun Kelly music video — All Time Low is shaking.